-Hardin County Schools continues to seek guidance from the Hardin County Health Departmen are doing our part within reasonable measures to help reduce the spread of COVID-19.
-The lodepartment keeps our district up to date with all TN Department of Health Guidelines.
+Hardin County Schools continues to seek guidance from the Hardin County Health Department to ensure we are doing our part within reasonable measures to help reduce the spread of COVID-19.
+The local health department keeps our district up to date with all TN Department of Health and CDC Guidelines.